This is the first in a series of blog posts that will explore solutions to the complicated issue of lead in drinking water.

 Exposure to lead in drinking water is a public health risk.
 It's time to remove the risk.

-We don't know the extent of North Illinois' lead problem.
+We don't know the extent of Northeastern Illinois' lead problem.

 Many muncipalities in our region have lead service lines in their drinking water systems, especially older and long-established cities.
 For example, recent reporting revealed that an estimated 70% of homes tested for lead in tap water tested positive in Chicago, and many Chicago Public Schools and Chicago Park District drinking fountains are affected as well.